-Tidewater provides a large low-freeboard dock accessed from two gangways, one of which is ADA accessible.
+Tidewater Boating Center provides a large low-freeboard dock accessed from two gangways, one of which is ADA accessible.
 There are staging and boat drop-off areas near the top of the launch.
-Boat wheels available to borrow from the East Bay Regional Parks District office near the top of the launch.
+Boat dollies are available to borrow from the East Bay Regional Parks District office near the top of the launch.
 A boat rinsing hose is available to wash down gear following a paddle.

 The East Bay Regional Park District provides naturalist-led paddling programs.
 Tidewater also offers a boathouse, training area, boat storage facility, Recreation Department offices, and a security residence.
 The Oakland Strokes, a non-profit junior rowing organization for middle and high schools, operates the main boathouse and indoor training area and provides outreach to neighborhood youths in the sport of competitive rowing.